scarpent/ledgerbil/README.md

 should be the "last statement balance," but only shows pending and uncleared transactions.

-The only changes reconciler should make to your data is adding or subtracting the pending `!` and cleared `*` symbols to the white space in front of posting lines within a transaction, but see the note below about *how* it does this.
+The only changes the reconciler should make to your data is adding or subtracting the pending `!` and cleared `*` symbols to the white space in front of posting lines within a transaction, but see the note below about *how* it does this.